-The Horizon Hover board provides an effective use of fun recreational activities.
-The Hover board will be used by most of the population and It will cost less than existing hover board that is previously on the market.
+The Horizon Hoverboard offers effective performance for fun recreational activities.
+The Hover board will be used by most of the population and it will cost less than existing hover board that is previously on the market.
 The product will be easily accessible through rentals services either at parks, technological conferences or direct purchases.
 To establish customer relationship, the team will open direct communications to our targeted customers.
 This will be done through social media, advertisement, and a question and answer on our company owned website.